Visceral Fat – What You Need To Know

 Fitness Factory has launched a new service for a precise measurement of your body composition.
-The seca mBCA 525 is a medically validated body analyser that offers the Gold standard for fat mass estimation.
-The body composition, instead of body weight, is a better health indicator simply because the scale cannot identify the difference between a kilogramme of muscle and a kilogramme of fat.
+The seca mBCA 525 is a medically validated body analyzer that offers the Gold standard for fat mass estimation.
+The body composition, instead of body weight, is a better health indicator simply because the scale cannot identify the difference between a kilogram of muscle and a kilogram of fat.
 A private consultation with your Fitness Specialist will be done to cover the readings after the assessment in which quantifies your visceral fat level, all within just 5 minutes.

 3 Ways to lose Visceral Fat

 Cardiovascular exercise is any exercise where the body uses up the energy in the muscles and then needs to plunder the fat stores around the body for more.
 This means you need to exercise continuously and anything like running will work.
 The heart rate and breathing increases as a means to transport oxygen to the fat stores where it can be used to break it down.